billvaglienti/ProtoGen/README.md

 - `name` : The name of the protocol.
 This will set the name of the primary header file for this protocol, and the generic packet utility functions.
 In this example (and elsewhere in this file) the name is "Demolink".
 This attribute is mandatory, all other attributes are optional.

+- `prefix` : A string that can be used to prepend structure and file names to manage namespace collisions.

+- `cpp` : If this attribute is set to `true` the generated outputs will be in C++ language, unless the language is overridden from the command line.

+- `c` : If this attribute is set to `true` the generated outputs will be in C language (which is the default), unless the language is overridden from the command line.

 - `title` : The title of the protocol.
 This is used as the title for the first paragraph in the documentation output.
 If title is not given the title of the first paragraph will be `name` + "Protocol".

 - `file` : Optional attribute that gives the name of the source and header file (.c and .h) that will be used for the encoding and decoding code output; except for the primary header file, and any objects which have their own `file` attribute.